-saunth chutney is often used in north indian chaat snacks like dahi papdi chaat, dahi bhalle, dahi vada, aloo tikki chaat. its also served with samosas, kachoris and pakoras. the chutney is slightly thick with a smooth texture. it has the sourness of tamarind balanced with the sweetness of the jaggery and the earthiness and mild hotness coming from the dry ginger powder, cumin and red chili powder.
+The imli chutney is slightly thick with a smooth texture.
+It has the sourness of tamarind balanced with the sweetness of the jaggery and the earthiness and mild hotness coming from the dry ginger powder, cumin and red chili powder.

-at home we make saunth chutney with tamarind this way. i also make another variation of tamarind chutney with dates. have already posted the tamarind dates chutney recipe.
+At home we make saunth chutney with tamarind this way.
+I also make another variation of tamarind chutney with dates.
+You can check the recipe here -> Sweet chutney recipe.

-make saunth chutney and store in an air-tight bottle in the fridge and it lasts good for 4-5 months. here i have used dried tamarind. you can also make saunth with tamarind paste or concentrate. depending on the tartness of the concentrate or paste, you will have to adjust the quantity of water and jaggery.
+You can store this imli ki meethi chutney in an air-tight bottle in the fridge and it lasts well for 4-5 months.
+Here I have used dried tamarind.
+You can also make saunth with tamarind paste or concentrate.
+Depending on the tartness of the concentrate or paste, you will have to adjust the quantity of water and jaggery.

 1: soak the tamarind in water, overnight or for 4-5 hours.